bumatic/PyCatFlow/README.md

 * **orientation**: horizontal if the temporal data are in one field, vertical if the temporal data are the name of  the fields;
 * **delimiter**: otpionally specify the delimiter, if None it will try to autodetect.
 * **newLine**: optionally define the newLine separator, by default \n.
+* **prefix**: the prefix string that can be removed to sort the timefield as numbers or dates

 **nodify(data,sort_by="frequency")**
 * **data**: output of the **read_file**/**read** functions, a dictionary with keys the temporal data, and values a dictionary with keys the categories and values or the frequency of the category or a tuple with the frequency and the subtag;